 At QMUL, the AWERB is made up of:

-Of these, the chair, statistician and ELH at QMUL do not have training in biological research or animal welfare.
+Of these, the lay member, statistician and ELH at QMUL do not have training in biological research or animal welfare.
 Lay people can bring a broader view to the crucial ethical question of whether the potential benefits of the research are worth the harm to the animals.